remi-angenieux/bashckup/README.md

 | level-0-frequency                | When a full backup have to be done ?
 You have to choose in ['weekly', 'monthly'] | False    | weekly        |

 #### Restoration
-It renames the name of the folder defined by 'path' (adds '-bck') to keep the files present on the server.
+⚠️**If you make a differential backup, the restoration cannot yet be done by bashckup**⚠️ It renames the name of the folder defined by 'path' (adds '-bck') to keep the files present on the server.
 If the restoration fails you can go back by removing the '-bck' added to the folder name